 at 4th of July Pet Parade

 “Warm weather can bring a danger to our pets that we do not always consider.
-Heat strokes are a sad but common occurrence here in Central Oregon where we have numerous days above 90 degrees,” said Dr. Chad Moles, DVM, of Animal Emergency Center of Central Oregon in Bend.
+Heat strokes are a common occurrence here in Central Oregon where we have numerous days above 90 degrees,” said Dr. Chad Moles, DVM, of Blue Sky Veterinary Clinic in Bend.

-“Dogs’ main cooling mechanism is through respiration or panting and they do not handle heat as well as humans do.
-Inadequate shade/cover and/or hydration on a hot day can put even the healthiest pet at risk for overheating,” said Dr. Moles.
+“Dogs’ main cooling mechanism is through respiration/panting and they do not handle heat as well as humans do.
+Inadequate shade and/or hydration on a hot day can put even the healthiest pet at risk for overheating,” said Dr. Moles.
 Senior, obese, short muzzled dogs (Pugs, Bulldogs, Boxers, etc.) and long-haired breeds are discouraged in extreme heat.